HutechCJ/ProfioApp/README.md

 # API development

 <p align="justify">
 	We use Clean Architecture for the API development.
 You can read more about Clean Architecture <a href="https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#clean-architecture" target="_blank">here</a>.
 The CQRS and Mediator patterns are also used in the API development.
-We also implement the Options Pattern to read the configuration settings.You can read more about CQRS <a href="https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs" target="_blank">here</a>, Mediator <a href="https://refactoring.guru/design-patterns/mediator" target="_blank">here</a> and Options Pattern <a href="https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-8.0" target="_blank">here</a>.
+Besides, we also use some design patterns such as: Repository Pattern, Unit of Work, Specification Pattern, Inversion of Control / Dependency injection, Options Pattern.
 </p>

 <figure>